AhmedTejan03/portfolio_website/README.md

 # portfolio_website
-This was given too us as an assignment
+This was given to us as an assignment.